cabforum/servercert/docs/BR.md

 This profile describes the transformations that are permitted to a Certificate to construct a Precertificate.
 CAs MUST NOT issue a Precertificate unless they are willing to issue a corresponding Certificate, regardless of whether they have done so.
 Similarly, a CA MUST NOT issue a Precertificate unless the corresponding Certificate conforms to these Baseline Requirements, regardless of whether the CA signs the corresponding Certificate.

-A Precertificate may be issued either directly by the Issuing CA or by a Technically Constrained Precertificate Signing CA, as defined in [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile).
-If issued by a Precertificate Signing CA, then in addition to the precertificate poison and signed certificate timestamp list extensions, the Precertificate `issuer` field and, if present, `authorityKeyIdentifier` extension, may differ from the Certificate, as described below.
+A Precertificate may be issued either directly by the Issuing CA or, when issued prior to 2026-03-15, by a Technically Constrained Precertificate Signing CA, as defined in [Section 7.1.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#7124-technically-constrained-precertificate-signing-ca-certificate-profile).
+If issued by a Precertificate Signing CA, then in addition to the precertificate poison and signed certificate timestamp list extensions, the Precertificate issuer field and, if present, authorityKeyIdentifier extension, may differ from the Certificate, as described below.

 Table: When the Precertificate is issued directly by the Issuing CA